Eagle Nest Tunnel/Bridge

 In 1901 the first surveying work began and it was estimated the more than 1,400-mile western extension would cost the railroad around $45 million adding more than 25% to its total system mileage.
 However, four years later this number was readjusted to $60 million.

-What made the extension so terribly expensive was partly due to the right-of-way costs.
+What made the extension so terribly expensive was right-of-way costs.
 Unlike the GN and NP the CM&StP was not given free government land grants and had to both purchase all of its land from private landowners as well as take over a number of small, new, or floundering railroads across the region.

 Amazingly, in just three short years the entire extension had been completed and on May 19, 1909 a Golden Spike was driven at Garrison, Montana commemorating the opening of the new route.